ajaykarwal/ajaykarwal-v8/src/posts/2020-03-18-current-tech-in-2020.md

 </ul>
 ```

 When I'm working on smaller projects or brochure websites, I tend to reach for a static site generator such as [Jekyll](https://jekyllrb.com/).
-It's great for creating simple websites which don't require a full back-end but could still benefit from some server-side logic.
+It's great for creating simple websites which don't require a full backend but could still benefit from some server-side logic.

 My own website was built in Jekyll for several years until I recently switched over to [Gatsby](https://www.gatsbyjs.org/) — another static site generator built on React.